dbt-labs/docs.getdbt.com/website/docs/docs/deploy/artifacts.md

 description: "Use artifacts to power your automated docs site and source freshness data."
 ---

 When running dbt jobs, dbt Cloud generates and saves *artifacts*.
-You can use these artifacts, like `manifest.json`, `catalog.json`, and `sources.json` to power different aspects of dbt Cloud, namely: [dbt Docs](/docs/collaborate/documentation) and [source freshness reporting](/docs/build/sources#snapshotting-source-data-freshness).
+You can use these artifacts, like `manifest.json`, `catalog.json`, and `sources.json` to power different aspects of dbt Cloud, namely: [dbt Explorer](/docs/collaborate/explore-projects), [legacy dbt Docs](/docs/collaborate/legacy-dbt-docs), and [source freshness reporting](/docs/build/sources#snapshotting-source-data-freshness).

 ## Create dbt Cloud Artifacts